 The U.S. Group

-From offices in Birmingham, Houston, Nashville, Atlanta, Charleston and Washington, D.C., our U.S. Group serves three discrete market sectors: Industrial, Federal, and Commercial.
+From offices in Birmingham, Houston, Huntsville, Oxford, Nashville, Atlanta, Charleston, and Washington, D.C., our U.S. Group serves three discrete market sectors: Industrial, Federal, and Commercial.
 Focusing on these markets has enabled our team to develop specific skill sets to better serve the needs of our clients.
+Our experience across the Southeast U.S. has helped us develop strong long-term relationships with subcontractors and vendors in all of the geographical regions where we work.
+And while utilizing the local workforce is our priority, we can select from our extensive network of skilled subcontractors when local labor is limited.

 The International Group